deavmi/homepage/content/blog/looking_towards_2025.md

 I do have some blog posts pre-written for the upcoming year that I will be releasing shortly.
-It's a mixed back as to what they're about but nontheless some of them will give you a greater understanding of each of the things I have mentioned and what exactly I was so busy with.
+It's a mixed back as to what they're about but nonetheless some of them will give you a greater understanding of each of the things I have mentioned and what exactly I was so busy with.